Lagniappes. Best campaign moments.

 12:25 a.m. - Mike Boland reports from the Quads: Quinn just took the lead there; only a few precincts out.

-1:20 a.m. - Mary Gorski calls from Champaign County.
+1:20 a.m. - Mary Gorski calls from Champaign.
 All precincts in: Breslin by 600.
 We hear from other volunteers posted around the State.
-Crunched in Sangamon, losing McLean by 300, won Madison…
+Slammed in Sangamon, losing McLean by 300, won Madison…

 2:20 a.m. - AP says Quinn’s up by 1.3% with 200 precincts out.

-2:50 a.m. - UPI’s Greg Tejeda calls.
-Says Quinn is maintaining 1.3% lead; less than 150 precincts to go.
+2:50 a.m. - UPI’s Greg Tejada calls.
+Says Quinn is maintaining 1.3% lead; 150 precincts to go.
 Do we know where they are?
 (Hey man, I’ll show you mine if you show me yours…)

 3:10 a.m. - Our GOTV Gurus (Mike Griffin, Pete D’Alessandro) fire-up the Number-Crunching Machine.
 We THINK we know where those last precincts are.

-3:40 a.m. - The Candidate & Brain Trust review our Gurus’ analysis: Breslin needs 56% in about 150 precincts all around the State.
+3:40 a.m. - PQ & Brain Trust review our Gurus’ analysis: Breslin needs 56% in about 130 precincts scattered around the State.
 No way.
-Game over.
+Game over?

 4:15 a.m. - AP: too-close-to-call.
 The Candidate decides to call a 9:30 a.m. press conference (win-or-lose) in the Blue Frog lobby.
 We start drafting an advisory.

-4:50 a.m. - Gubernatorial nominee Neil Hartigan on Line 2, exuberantly looking for his “wonderful ticket-mate”.
+4:50 a.m. - Gubernatorial nominee Neil Hartigan on Line 2, exuberantly asking for his “wonderful ticket-mate”.
 Phones are ringing: pols, reporters, well-wishers.